 Our postdoctoral researcher Dr Ruth Beecher is presenting ‘The Betrayed Girls’ – Film Screening & Panel Discussion.
-Led by a panel including Ruth, consultant paediatrician Dr Deborah Hodes, historian Dr Sarah Marks, and the film’s acclaimed director Henry Singer, this event will bring together academics, activists and practitioners to explore visions of a future in which we can better respond to what children disclose about sexual abuse.
+Led by a panel including Ruth, consultant community paediatrician Dr Deborah Hodes, director working with young people’s services Bose Onaboye, historian Dr Sarah Marks, and the film’s acclaimed director Henry Singer, this event will bring together academics, activists and practitioners to explore visions of a future in which we can better respond to what children disclose about sexual abuse.

-The Betrayed Girls screening takes place Wednesday 21 October from 6.30-9.30pm at William Goodenough House.
+The Betrayed Girls screening takes place Wednesday 21 October from 6.30-9.30pm online.

 For more information about this event and to register to attend, please visit Bloomsbury Festival’s website: https://bloomsburyfestival.org.uk/event/the-betrayed-girls-film-screening-panel-discussion/

 Postdoctoral researcher Dr Stephanie Wright and PhD Candidate Emma Yapp are presenting Podcast Listening Party – Consent: What’s missing from the conversation?
-Joined by Dr Tanya Serisier (Birkbeck School of Law) and author and activist Winnie M Li (London School of Economics), the panel will lead the audience in listening to a curated playlist of podcast excerpts, followed by a discussion on “consent” – how it’s been viewed in the past, how we think about it now, and the future of consent in a post-#metoo world.
+Joined by Dr Tanya Serisier (Birkbeck School of Law), author and activist Winnie M Li (London School of Economics), and black feminist and global health masters student Sarah Lasoye, the panel will lead the audience in listening to a curated playlist of podcast excerpts, followed by a discussion on “consent” – how it’s been viewed in the past, how we think about it now, and the future of consent in a post-#metoo world.
 In many cases, consent has been misinterpreted and manipulated by individuals and communities alike – this conversation will look at what’s missing from the conversation and try to make it less ambiguous to all.

 For more information about this event and to register to attend, please visit Bloomsbury Festival’s website: